Tom Wicker: The New York Times

 Wicker began his journalism career in 1949, first serving as editor of the small-town Sandhill Citizen in Aberdeen, North Carolina.
 He eventually worked for other newspapers, including The Winston-Salem Journal and The Nashville Tennessean.
 By the early 1960s, he had joined The New York Times.
 On the day of President Kennedy's assassination in November 1963, Wicker was a relatively unknown White House correspondent in Dallas.
 But he quickly vaulted to national prominence when he wrote The New York Times lead story the following morning, after having ridden in a press bus in the motorcade that accompanied Kennedy.
+He would later be interviewed for the 1992 documentary Beyond 'JFK': The Question of Conspiracy.
 In September 1964, Wicker was named Washington bureau chief for the Times upon the recommendation of his boss and mentor James Reston.

 Wicker was a shrewd observer of the Washington, D.C. scene.
 In that capacity, his influential "In the Nation" column ran in the Times from 1966 through his retirement at the end of 1991.
 In a final Q & A interview with fellow Times reporter R. W. Apple, Wicker reflected on lessons he had learned during his years covering Washington.
 He was asked whether he had any "heroes" in political life:

 I think it tends to work the other way.
 Which doesn't mean that I look at all those people with contempt—quite the opposite.
 But the journalist's perspective makes you see the feet of clay and the warts, and that's a good thing.
 I found them in many cases to be truly engaging human beings and admirable persons but not really, in the long run, impeccable heroes, or even just heroes without the "impeccable."
 We should try to see people as clearly as we can.
 Then if a hero does come into view, why, we can give him his due.

 Wicker also spoke about the constraints of working for one of America's elite press outlets.
 In a 1985 Harper's Magazine forum titled "Can the Press Tell the Truth?", he agreed with journalist Sidney Zion that national press members were like a "League of Gentlemen" who did not wish to undermine the government's interpretation of events or to offend other gentlemen in the League.
 Wicker said: "Sure, someone could write a two-line memo tomorrow to be more skeptical and challenging of established institutions.
 But they won't do it, not because they don't have the power to do it, but because they don't want to suffer more than the minimal necessary disapproval of the League of Gentlemen."

 Books

 Wicker wrote numerous books throughout his life.
-He is the author of several about U.S. presidents including:
+He is the author of several about U.S. presidents, including: